 - In Cappadocia, visit underground towns that housed over 3,000 people and stay in stylish hotels with bedrooms cut into rock.

-- Istanbul is the melting pot of east and west - there's not enough space here to extol its wonders.
+- Istanbul is the filament between east and west - there's not enough space here to extol its wonders.
 Don’t miss it.

 - Journey through eastern Turkey and visit Gobekli Tepe, the recently excavated 9,000 year old temple that has rewritten the history books.